-These cases and acts did not mark the end of tobacco litigation, in fact, litigation continues today.
-The Master Settlement Agreement closed the doors for future state litigation against tobacco companies, but it opened the door for successful individual cases though the 2000s.
-None of these cases were easy, and many of them would see major reductions in damages awarded in later appeals.
+The Master Settlement Agreement closed the doors for future state litigation against tobacco companies, but it opened the door for successful individual cases though the 2000's.
+None of these cases were easy, and many of them would see major reductions in damages awarded in later appeals (see Table 1).
 Many of these cases would stem from the class action Engle v.
 R.J.
 Reynolds, et al., a three-phased suit where 700,000 individuals tried to seek recompense damages from tobacco companies.
-Ultimately, the \$144.8 billion award was dismissed and the court mandated that individuals who would be allowed to lean on the trial court ruling that tobacco leads to disease and that nicotine is addictive seek litigation on an individual level (Harris, 2012).
+Ultimately, the \$144.8 billion award was dismissed and the court mandated that individuals, who would be allowed to lean on the trial court ruling that tobacco leads to disease and that nicotine is addictive, seek litigation on an individual level (Harris, 2012).

 Many individuals involved in the Engle case did take up individual cases against Big Tobacco.
 Some of the largest of these early Engle progeny cases were R.J.
 Reynolds Tobacco Co v.
 Martin (the first Engle progeny case), R.J.
 Reynolds Tobacco Co. v.
 Gray, Liggett Group LLC, et al. v.
 Campbell, and R.J.
 Reynolds Tobacco Company Co. v.
 Hall.
 Combined, these four cases cost Big Tobacco \$60,442,000 (Harris, 2012).
-By 2013, "more than 4,500 smokers' suits . . . [were] pending in Florida" in Engle's wake, and "juries in the state . . . [had] returned verdicts totaling more than \$500 million against the tobacco industry" (Join Together Staff, 2013).
+By 2013, "more than 4,500 smokers' suits . . . [were] pending in Florida" in